Contact Dermatitis in Children

 Contact dermatitis can occur in any child.
 If your child has atopic dermatitis (eczema), he or she is at increased risk for contact dermatitis.

 What are the symptoms of contact dermatitis in a child?

 Symptoms can be a bit different for each child.
 The skin may be:

 - Dry, cracked, peeling

 - Oozing, draining, crusting

 Symptoms are often worse where the substance came in contact with the skin.
 Larger areas may also be affected.
-The symptoms of contact dermatitis can seem like other health conditions.
-Have your child see his or her healthcare provider for a diagnosis.
+Many of these symptoms may be caused by other skin conditions.
+Have your child see their healthcare provider for a diagnosis.

 How is contact dermatitis diagnosed in a child?